octokit/octokit.js/README.md

 ## Automatic retries

-Many common request errors can easilybe remediated by retrying the request.
-We recommend to install the [`@octokit/plugin-retry` plugin](https://github.com/octokit/plugin-retry.js) for Automatic retries in these cases
+Many common request errors can be easily remediated by retrying the request.
+We recommend installing the [`@octokit/plugin-retry` plugin](https://github.com/octokit/plugin-retry.js) for Automatic retries in these cases

 ```js
 const Octokit = require('@octokit/rest')